gagikh/cuda/day7/README.md

 Streams
 Events

 Task for examination:
-Compute vector mean and std, compare with CPU version.
+- Compute vector mean and std, compare with CPU version.
+- Implement sobel filter
+- Implement dilation and erosion filters
+- Optimize one of OCV 1D/2D filters